 Last but not least, note the size of a CPU.

 An integrated circuit or chipset measuring 2 inches x 2 inches (5 cm x 5 cm) does not have enough surface area to distribute heat efficiently.

-So, most CPUs have a heatsink to radiate heat more efficiently, and there will usually be a fan nearby to cool everything off.
+So, most CPUs have a heatsink to radiate heat more efficiently, and a fan will usually be nearby to cool everything off.

 In a well-built computer, the heatsink and fan should transfer the excess heat from the CPU.